 Human Relations Committee

 The Human Relations Committee will assist the University in ensuring equal opportunity and access to educational, employment, and contract opportunities at Shippensburg University for all persons regardless of race, color, gender (sex), national origin, disability, or religious affiliation.

 The Human Relations Committee oversees two fact finding boards.
 The first one is the Human Relations Fact Finding Board, which has the responsibility of investigating complaints of discrimination and harassment.
 The second board is the Sexual Harassment Fact Finding Board, which investigates all complaints of sexual harassment, except for student vs. student complaints.
 These are investigated by the Student Affairs Division.

 The Human Relations Committee also funds proposals and sponsors programs that advance human relations on the Shippensburg University campus.

-Procedures for making a complaint of harassment or discrimination, as well as copies of the policies, are available in the Office of Social Equity.
+Procedures for making a complaint of harassment or discrimination, as well as copies of the policies, are available in the office.